The Triangle Condition for the Marked Random Connection Model: Sub-Critical Convergence

-We have managed to bound the lace operator and its displacement in terms of a variety of objects.
-For the lace operator itself (and its associated Fourier transformed operators), these are:
+We have managed to bound the lace expansion coefficient operator and its displacement in terms of a variety of objects.
+For the lace expansion coefficient operator itself (and its associated Fourier transformed operators), these are:

 As a guide, we expect $\lambda$, $\trilamooBar$, and $\OneNorm{\Opconnf}$ to be bounded uniformly in $d$ and $\lambda<\lambda_O$, whereas we expect $\trilam$ to decay uniformly in $\lambda<\lambda_O$ as $d\to\infty$.
 For some, these properties are easy to prove.
 The boundedness of $\OneNorm{\Opconnf}$ follows from